karachko/DevOps_online_Chernivtsi_2021Q2/m4/task4.2/README.md

     - PC2(1) 192.168.0.8
     - PC3(1) 192.168.0.9
     - PC4(1) 192.168.0.10
-    - all PC's from the first group was connected with Switch0 via (Copper Straight-through)).
+    - all PC's from the first group were connected with Switch0 via (Copper Straight-through)).
-    - all PC's from the second group was connected with Switch0(1) via (Copper Straight-through)).
+    - all PC's from the second group were connected with Switch0(1) via (Copper Straight-through)).
 -  The second building with 2 groups of 5 PC's.
     - Everyone PC's(The second  building, the first group, the first floor) was assigned the IP-address
     - PC0(2) 192.168.0.11